hsnodgrass/upandrun/README.md

 This repo provides you with a complete, yet simple environment that consists of a master (CentOS7), as well as a Linux (CentOS7) and Windows VM.

-Shout out to Grace Andrews for putting this together!
-I have updated this fork to use Puppet Enterprise 2017.3.5.
+Shout out to Grace Andrews for putting this together and Jamie Mickelson for showing it to me!
+I have updated this fork to include a wrapper shell script that allows you to set the PE version at start up.

 ## Pre-Steps ##